maryammagy/maryammagy.github.io/_pages/personallife.md

 <br/>
 <br/>
-Unfortunately since 6 months of the year is winter here and I am not that much a winter hiker, I have other hobbies that I do when it is cold outside such as playing foosball (I am good at it), bowling (I thought I am good at it until I played against a pro), drawing (I am not sure about this), and cooking(I am good at it!
+Unfortunately since 6 months of the year is winter here and I am not that much of a winter hiker, I have other hobbies that I do when it is cold outside such as playing foosball (I am good at it), bowling (I thought I am good at it until I played against a pro), drawing (I am not sure about this), and cooking(I am good at it!
 I believe that)!

 <p align="center">
   <img width="460" height="300" src="../images/foosball.png">